FACTBOX-Hate crimes in the United States

 April 1968: The Rev. Martin Luther King Jr. is shot down by James Earl Ray while standing on a motel balcony in Memphis, Tennessee.
 The assassination of the revered civil rights leader sparks rioting in cities across the United States.
 Ray, a white man who was prejudiced against blacks, died in prison in 1998.

 August 1955: Emmett Till is beaten, shot and mutilated in Money, Mississippi four days after the black 14-year-old reportedly flirted with a white woman.
 The woman’s husband, Roy Bryant, and J.W.
 Milan were acquitted of the crime, which helped spark the modern civil rights movement.
-(Compiled by Jonathan Oatis; Editing by James Dalgleish and Lisa Shumaker)
+(Compiled by Jonathan Oatis; Editing by James Dalgleish)